Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

 Primarily comprised of developers, testers, dev ops, security advisors.

 There is no measure of velocity in Kanban-Zai.
-The execution team takes work from the backlog in t-shirt sized chunks.
+The execution team takes work from the backlog in sized chunks.

 There is a measure of tense in Kanban-Zai.
 Tense is used in the same way as it is normally used past tense, future tense.
 At the start of a project the whole team will be working "Past Tense".
 The goal being to move to "Future Tense".

 The ability of a team member to split and join cards as needed is a required part of the process.

+### Consensus and breaking an impasse.
+When the team votes there are 3 types of vote, yes, no and undecided.
+In a situation where the yes and no votes are even then the undecided votes are no.

+If there are no undecided votes
+* then the product owner may override prodcut decisions.
+* the [consensus setting](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/extensions/setting-consensus.md) decides the outcome

 ### Sprints